section-engineering-education/engineering-education/content/articles/using-ecs-to-deploy-docker-app-to-aws/index.md

 ![Rask Running](/engineering-education/using-ecs-to-deploy-docker-app-to-aws/task-running.png)

 ### Testing the URL
-Now we are almost done.
+Now, we are almost done.
 We need to test our application deployment status.
 1. In the EC2 instances, go to Network and security.
 2. Under the security groups, select the default.
 3. Scroll down to `edit inbound rules`.